LectronPusher/markdown-share-preview/README.md

 In EECS 470 we're generally executing one of three types of commands in
 CAEN:

 1. Compiling verilog testbenches with simulated and synthesized modules
-2. Running the compiled module + testbench
+2. Running the compiled executable
 3. Debugging in Verdi, our verilog debugging environment

 #### Here's our general workflow:

 We start with a verilog testbench and module(s) it tests.

 We compile these under simulation to an exectuable file that runs the testbench and prints whether the module passes or fails.
 If it fails, we use Verdi or display statements to inspect the output and iterate on either the testbench or the module until we're satisfied.

 Once the testbench and module work in simulation, we change our compilation step.
 We synthesize the verilog modules against actual device cells representing structural hardware connections.
 We only synthesize the module, not the testbench, as the testbench may include features like *printing*, or *reading files* that don't exactly translate to raw silicon.

 In synthesized modules, we generally focus on timing rather than area, and use the **slack** metric: the clock period minus the longest signal